MCP Agents Guide: Laravel & Domain Driven Design (DDD) Rules

 This document defines how engineers should design and implement agents (domains, actions, and data flows) following Domain-Driven Design (DDD) principles within a Laravel application.

-Copy this into your projectβs docs/agents/domain-driven-design.md
+Copy this into your projectβs docs/agents/domain-driven-design.md and adapt as needed.

 ποΈ 1.
 Purpose